Your essential guide to buying a new Dandara home

 • Only work within their competency

-We also need to point out that any visitors will be expected to comply with safety regulations set out by the Site Manager.
-(Please note: the Site Manager has the right to ask individuals to leave should they breach site safety rules.)
+We also need to point out that any visitors will be expected to comply with safety regulations set out by the site manager.
+(Please note: the site manager has the right to ask individuals to leave should they breach site safety rules)

 If you intend to appoint an inspector, please let us know as soon as possible.